SoCal Focal socalfocal.com ·

 ⚖ Shared Decision Making — Understanding Your Options

-For localised prostate cancer, robotic-assisted radical prostatectomy (RARP) and radiotherapy (EBRT / brachytherapy) remain the gold standard treatments with the longest evidence base for oncologic control.
+For localized prostate cancer, robotic-assisted radical prostatectomy (RARP) and radiotherapy (EBRT / brachytherapy) remain the gold standard treatments with the longest evidence base for oncologic control.
 Both offer well-established cure rates and are endorsed by all major guidelines (EAU, AUA, NCCN).

 Focal therapy is an emerging, minimally invasive alternative that targets only the index lesion rather than the whole gland.
 It aims to achieve oncologic control whilst preserving urinary continence, erectile function, and quality of life to a greater degree than whole-gland treatments.
 However, it is not yet a guideline-endorsed standard of care and patients must understand the following tradeoffs before proceeding.